Dashlane Review: Is It the Best Password Manager in 2025?

 The file only contains an archived version of your vault — if you add new passwords or credit cards to Dashlane after downloading it, you’ll have to export the data again for them to be included.

 All in all, these are good features, but not the best on the market.
-LastPass offers a wider range of account recovery tools (including SMS recovery) and many competitors provide a built-in emergency access tool that doesn’t require you to export any files.
+Many competitors provide a built-in emergency access tool that doesn’t require you to export any files.
 That said, other competitors (like Avira Password Manager) don’t include any emergency access at all, so it’s good that Dashlane includes it in some form.

 Password Generator — Simple & Effective Password Creation

-Dashlane’s password generator is simple to use, works well, and lets you create passwords that include numbers, letters, symbols, and similar characters (for example, Z and 2).
+Dashlane’s password generator is simple to use, works well, and lets you create passwords that include/exclude numbers, letters, symbols, and similar characters (for example, Z and 2).
 The password generator can be accessed via the browser extension and mobile apps, and it also automatically shows up when you’re creating a new account.
-However, it’s not directly available within the web app (unless you’re using the Safari app) even when adding a new password to your vault, which I find a little odd.

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN

 By default, Dashlane’s password generator creates 16-character passwords that include a mix of letters, numbers, and symbols.
 However, you can also easily change your preferred configuration.
 Dashlane’s default password length is similar to competing password managers.
-For example, LastPass creates 12-character passwords by default and Sticky Password automatically generates 20-character passwords.
+For example, Sticky Password automatically generates 20-character passwords.
 However, most competing brands can create passwords that are longer than Dashlane’s upper limit of 40 characters.
-LastPass and Sticky Password have an upper limit of 99 characters, whereas RoboForm lets you create passwords up to 512 characters long.
+Sticky Password has an upper limit of 99 characters, whereas RoboForm lets you create passwords up to 512 characters long.

 One feature I particularly like is Dashlane’s Generator History.
 This is a great feature if you’ve used a generated password to create an account but have auto-save turned off by default (or forgot to save it for another reason).
 You can simply check your history and manually copy and save the generated password to your Dashlane vault.
 Password history isn’t something a lot of competitors offer, so it’s really cool that Dashlane offers this feature.